ngoducphi12761/1D_TransientSolver/README.md

    - Energy equation
 4. Update variables and store results

-## 🧰 Technologies
+## Technologies

 - Language: **C++**
 - Methodology: **Finite Volume Method (FVM)**
 - Model: **1 control volume, transient-only discretization**

-## 🧑‍💻 Author
+## Author

 Created by **Duc Phi Ngo**, a CFD/FEA engineer with a strong background in simulation and software engineering.
 This project demonstrates the integration of theoretical modeling and computational implementation for real-world fluid systems.

 ---

-For detailed derivations and case studies, please refer to the full project documentation or contact the author.
+For detailed derivations and case studies, please refer to the full project documentation or contact the author at phiducngo@gmail.com.